-Quick Spell buttons (buttons nine through twelve) - These buttons enable you to select commonly used spells and abilities more quickly.
-Press one of these four buttons, and a window will come up displaying all of the spells you know.
-Select one to set the Quick Spell button.
+Quick Use buttons (buttons nine through sixteen) - These buttons enable you to select commonly used items, spells, and abilities more quickly.

+To assign an ability to a button, press one of them.
+A window will come up displaying all of the spells you know.
+Select one to set the Quick Use button.
 Later, you can press the button to cast that spell.